jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

 This is one of the advantages of programming, I can take a series of steps and make them a one line command which the computer does on my behalf

-There you have it.
-You now know one way to Setup a Test Driven Development Environmnet for Python projects, and have a program to do it for you anytime you want
+You now know one way to Setup a Test Driven Development Environment for Python projects, and have a program to do it for you anytime you want

 Happy Trails!